Kepler Communications: The Kepler Network

 The Kepler Network, previously known as the Aether Network, is the company's optical constellation based on data relay Gen-2 satellites to provide in-space real-time connectivity for orbiting spacecraft moving past the need to rely on ground stations.

-It will be able to provide data on-demand at up to 2.5 Gigabit-per-second for the end-user through a combination of optical, S-band, and Ku-band technologies.
-Access to the network will be granted to third-party satellites and other spacecraft equipped with SDA-compatible optical terminals.
-The first two satellites of the constellation have been launched on 11 November 2023 as part of SpaceX Transporter-9 rideshare mission.
+The first two satellites of the constellation launched on 11 November 2023 as part of SpaceX Transporter-9 rideshare mission.
+They will be able to provide data on-demand at up to 2.5 Gigabit-per-second for the end-user through a combination of optical, S band, and Ku band technologies.
+Access to the network will be granted to third-party satellites and other spacecraft equipped with Space Development Agency compatible optical terminals.